smarttdm/ebaas.github.io/_posts/2017-5-3-FormInitializationAutoFill.markdown

 <img src="{{'/assets/img/2017-05-03-Fig7.png' | prepend: site.baseurl }}" alt="">
 Fig. 7: Form autofill

+## Cascading Select Fields

+The technique of the form initialization of autofill has made your form much easier to use, but you can further enhance it with the cascading select fields.

+A cascading select field is a field with two or more levels of select lists.
+What you see in the second select list depends on what you chose in the first select list.
+This is obviously much better than having hundreds of options appear in a single select list.

+With your Issue Form, you have made the “Owner” field a dropdown list which gives you a list of the registered users.
+If there is a large number of the registered users in your application, it can be hard to locate a user from the dropdown list.

+In an organization, users of the application belong to different units that form an organization hierarchy.
+It is a good idea to use the levels of an organization as the cascading select fields in a form.

-I have briefly described how to implement form initialization and autofill.
-There are more advanced features, such as sequence number generation, cascade attributes, and more, which will be described in other topics.
+I have briefly described how to implement form initialization, autofill and cascading select fields.
+There are more advanced features, such as sequence number generation, embedded tables, and more, which will be described in other topics.